fbickfordsmith/attention-toad/README.md

 export TF_CPP_MIN_LOG_LEVEL=1

 # Make a local copy of the repository and use it as the working directory.
-PATH_REPO=~/attention-toad/
+PATH_REPO=~/attention-v2/
-git clone https://github.com/fbickfordsmith/attention-toad.git $PATH_REPO
+git clone https://github.com/fbickfordsmith/attention-v2.git $PATH_REPO
 cd $PATH_REPO

 # Build and activate a Conda environment.
-conda env create -f environment.yml source activate attention-toad
+conda env create -f environment.yml source activate attention_toad

 # Set up a directory for the metadata used in the experiment.
 export PATH_METADATA=$PATH_REPO/data/metadata/